Adopt a dolphin today and support Oceanic Society's global ocean conservation programs.

 Age class: Adult

 Often found traveling through the Grand Bogue and the Central Lagoon like many adult females, Jules is frequently seen in maternal groups composed of mother-calf pairs.
-Her calf, Pixie, is about 3 years old, but Jules still swims close to her side and will often place herself between Pixie and other dolphins, a way to protect her dependent calf from potential harm by other animals.
+As the mother of Pixie, we observed Jules swimming close by her side for several years, often placing herself between Pixie and other dolphins, a way to protect her dependent calf from potential harm by other animals.

 Nickname: Chance